TheMaxmillanRies/Style-Transfer-Computer-Vision/README.md

     </tr>
 </table>

+Overall, observing the results of the three methods, we can easily see the difference between the methods.
+Method 1 and 3 both have images which consist of "fusions" of the style and content images in the pure mathematical sense.
+Both methods have rounded shapes and interpolated smooth colors between objects.
+Method 2 on the other hand, has an artistic style which is very close to what one would expect for stained glass art.
+The edges are sharp and minimalist, with the colors being roughly uniform within each geometric set.
+This applies especially to the first image generated, where the entire room is very smoothly turned into a stained glass art which looks realistic.

+What is interesting to observe beyond the qualitative measurements, is how these images are evaluated.
+In most works based on mathematics, notably for classification and segmentation, the loss values and error output is a strong indicator of the performance of the method and its correctness.
+For the problem of style transfer, and artistic generation as a whole, the method for evaluating the best algorithm is not based on a quantitative measurement, but purely on the personal preference of the majority.
+For all works related to this project, the results were often obtained by asking a group of individuals to select which image they found best.
+And what is most interesting, is that even the networks with the lowest Mean Square Error can still easily be considered worse.

 ## Conclusion
 Overall, this project was in hindsight, a bit too ambitious for our budgetary and time limitations.
 While we finally succeeded in connecting the ResNet-50 to the VLT module and modifying the loss functions to allow the code to run, we did not have the time to extensively experiment and test the benefits of the residual connection-based architecture.